Computational Analysis of Gender Depiction in the Comedias of Calder\'on de la Barca: Experimental Setup

 \section{Experimental Setup}

 To recapitulate, we structure our study into two experiments.
 In the first experiment (\autoref{sec:exp1-results}), we aim to see if a language model can generally predict the gender of a character given different amounts of speech and different attribution methods.
 This experiments adopts a two-factor design.
 The first factor we vary is the input length, and the second one is the aggregation strategy.

-The three input levels are 1) Character level, in which we consider all the lines that a character speaks throughout the course of a play, 2) Scene level, in which we consider all of the lines that a character speaks in a given scene, and 3) Utterance level, in which we consider only unique lines (or utterances) spoken by a character.
-The aggregation strategies are: 1) None, 2) majority label, and 3) geometric mean, as discussed in Section 2.
+The three input levels are 1) character level, in which we consider all the lines that a character speaks throughout the course of a play as one data-point, 2) scene level, in which we consider all of these lines, but divided by the scene barriers so that each scene is predicted separately, and 3) utterance level, in which we consider only unique lines (or utterances) spoken by a character.
+The aggregation strategies are: 1) none, 2) majority label, and 3) geometric mean, as discussed in \autoref{sec:methods}.
+This experiment targets the maximum number of characters from Calderón's plays for whom we can obtain reliable digitized text (see below for details).

+The second experiment (\autoref{sec:exp2-results}) focuses specifically on cross-dressing characters, who exhibit a broad range of social roles in Calderóns plays.
+In his own words, spoken by Rosaura in \textit{La vida es sueño}: